LearnersGuild/guide/Game_Manual/Cognitive_Apprenticeship.md

 ### The practice of Cognitive Apprenticeship

-Cognitive Apprenticeship can be practiced by moving sequencially and repeatedly through three states of mind.
+Cognitive Apprenticeship can be practiced by moving sequentially and repeatedly through three states of mind.

 Preparation -> Observation -> Reflection

 ##### Preparation

 Both experienced Practitioners and Learners must prepare to do work together.
 At Learners Guild, the preparation phase of Cognitive Apprenticeship occurs during Goal Selection, Project Formation, and the Project Kickoff.
-The goal of the preparation phase is for both Pracititioner and Learner to make themselves ready for the work that will be performed on the chosen project.
+The goal of the preparation phase is for both Practitioner and Learner to make themselves ready for the work that will be performed on the chosen project.

 *Questions to answer during the preparation phase*

 1. *The Who* Who will be the Practitioner that will perform the work on this goal or task?
 Who will be the Learner(s) that will observe?
 2. *The When and Where* When will the Practitioner and the Learner(s) meet?
 What tools and/or environment will be needed to perform and observe the task?